 - 66th Confluence

-Once you’ve decided on your group’s unique number and name, each individual section’s full title would be something similar to, “10th Daniel Boone Rover Crew” or “14th Treaty Oak Timberwolf Pack”, etc., depending on the section(s) you are registering.
-Remember, in order to have a fully registered group and section, you’ll need a minimum of two (2) members.
-For non-Rover sections, registering a new group will also require two (2) registered Rover Leaders because of our 2-deep leadership policies in the BPSA.
-And if co-ed, at least one (1) female leader and (1) male leader.
+Once you’ve determined your group’s unique number and name, each individual section’s full title would be something similar to “14th Treaty Oak Rover Crew” or “66th Confluence Timberwolf Pack,” etc., depending on the section(s) you are registering.
+Please do not include the words “Scout,” “Scouting” or “Council” in your group or section names.
+“Scout Group” is always implied after the group’s name, e.g., 55th Cascadia Scout Group.
+Therefore you shouldn’t use the word “scout” or “group” in your name as it would be redundant.
+Remember, in order to have a fully registered Group and Section, you’ll need a minimum of two (2) members.
+For non-Rover sections, registering a new group will also require two (2) registered Rover Leaders because of our 2-deep leadership policies in BPSA.
+And, if co-ed, at least one (1) female leader and one (1) male leader.

 Another unique aspect for each Scout Group in the BPSA is the group’s necker colors.
-The neckerchief (called a necker) is worn by all members of all sections of a particular Scout Group.
-Its design and colors are unique and make that Scout Group distinct among all other Scout Groups in the BPSA.
+The scarf or neckerchief (called a necker) is worn with the uniform by all members of all sections of a particular Scout Group.
+Its design and colors are unique and make that Scout Group distinct among other Scout Groups in the BPSA.
 The traditional necker designs were very subdued in color, and the designs were kept simple and BPSA recommends keeping with the traditional style for the neckers.
-There are a couple of places you can go to design your group’s necker online and even order them.
+Our neckers also follow those used by Traditional Scouting organizations around the world in that they are square, not triangular.
+There are a couple of places you can go to design your group’s necker online:

-- ScoutNeckers.com (UK) – Where you can design your own on their site
+- ScoutNeckers.com (UK) – you can design your own on their site, but do not order from them (they only make triangular neckers).

-- Even more Necker information, including how to make your own!
+- Even more necker information can be found here, including how to make your own!

 Download the Medical Release & Liability Waiver form for each member you are registering for your section(s).
 Each of these will need to be completed and turned into your Group Scoutmaster to keep on file for your records.
 Remember, each member needs to complete the online “Register 1-Year” individual registration option above to register with the BPSA.